-- Last revised 10/11/19 --

 (5) Empirically significant disparities between individuals convicted of an offense and individuals convicted of other similar offenses.

 (c) The approval by the commission of any recommendations by the committee is not required.

 § 8291.
 Submission and distribution of reports

-8291.
-The commission shall submit its reports, and its recommendations as to revision of the laws, to the Governor and the Legislature, and shall distribute them to the Governor, the Members of the Legislature, and the heads of all state departments.
+8291. (a) The commission and the committee shall submit their reports, and their recommendations as to revision of the laws, to the Governor and the Legislature.

 Note.
-Section 8291 is limited by later-enacted rules governing distribution of state reports set out in Government Code Sections 9795 and 11094-11099.
+Section 8291 is limited by later-enacted rules governing distribution of state reports set out in Government Code Sections 11094-11099.

 § 8292.
 Contents of reports

 8292.
-The commission may, within the limitations imposed by Section 8293, include in its report the legislative measures proposed by it to effect the adoption or enactment of the proposed revision.
-The reports may be accompanied by exhibits of various changes, modifications, improvements, and suggested enactments prepared or proposed by the commission with a full and accurate index thereto.
+The commission and the committee may, within the limitations imposed by Section 8293, include in their reports the legislative measures proposed by them to effect the adoption or enactment of the proposed revision.
+The reports may be accompanied by exhibits of various changes, modifications, improvements, and suggested enactments prepared or proposed by the commission or the committee with a full and accurate index thereto.

 § 8293.
 Calendar of topics

 8293. (a) The commission shall file a report at each regular session of the Legislature that shall contain a calendar of topics selected by it for study, including a list of the studies in progress and a list of topics intended for future consideration.
 The commission shall confine its studies to those topics set forth in the calendar contained in its last preceding report that have been or are thereafter approved for its study by concurrent resolution of the Legislature.
 The commission shall also study any topic that the Legislature, by concurrent resolution or statute, refers to it for study.